All links go directly to official Bieber, California government websites.

 Business & Licensing Records

-Business operations in Bieber are overseen by the Lassen County Community Development Department, which handles business licensing, zoning, and permit approvals.
-Entrepreneurs and existing businesses in the area can work with the department to ensure compliance with local regulations and support economic development initiatives.
-The department's office is situated in Susanville, the county seat.
+Business operations in Bieber, Lassen County, California are overseen by the Lassen County Community Development Department, which handles business licensing, zoning, and permit approvals for the unincorporated area.
+Entrepreneurs and existing businesses can work with the department to ensure compliance with local regulations and tap into economic development initiatives.
+The department's office is situated in Susanville, where staff members assist business owners navigating county requirements and planning processes.

 Elections & Voter Records